clij/clij-docs/reference.md

 ## CLIJ_maximumXYZProjection

-Determines the maximum projection of an image along a given dimension.
+Determines the maximumSphere projection of an image along a given dimension.
 Furthermore, the X and Y dimesions of the resulting image must be specified by the user according to its definition:
 X = 0
 Y = 1